Bingkun-Huang/APF_Robot_Control/README.md

 ## 4. Some Aussumptions

-(1) Although the trajectory obtained using APF allows the robot arm's end effector to avoid obstacles, in some cases, other parts of the robot may still collide.
-To address this issue, we can use solutions like collision avoidance in `MoveIt` to prevent collisions between different parts of the robot.
+(1) Although the trajectory using APF allows the robot arm's end effector to avoid obstacles, however, in some cases, other parts of the robot may still collide.
+To address this issue, we can use solutions like collision avoidance in package `MoveIt` to prevent collisions between different parts of the robot.

 (2) In addition to this control method, I also tried using the `KDL solver` in `scripts/track_robot.py` to compute the inverse kinematics results and simulate them in MuJoCo.
 However, we were unable to control the orientation.
 So in this method the movement is not smoothly.